Boundary disputes in Devon and Somerset

-One of the consequences of the coronavirus pandemic is that people are spending a lot more time in their gardens.
-But while this means that our herbaceous borders have never looked better, the downside is that neighbourly relations can become strained.
-In some cases tensions spill over into a full blown dispute, with both sides calling upon solicitors.
+One of the many consequences of the coronavirus pandemic was people spending a lot more time in their gardens.
+But while this meant that our herbaceous borders had never looked better, the downside is that neighbourly relations became strained.
+In some cases tensions spilt over into a full blown neighbour dispute, with both sides calling upon legal helpful from solicitors.

 The risks of a costs order

 Court trials are the single most expensive aspect of the litigation process.
 They usually end with the judge making a ‘costs order’ specifying which party should pay all the legal costs incurred during the case.
 The most common costs order is that the loser pays the winner’s costs.
 And although this rarely means the winner will recover all their costs, such an order can be a body blow for the loser.